omakoleg/typescript-practices/docs/pages/language/destructuring-and-spread.md

 Array has more elements, so remaining will be ignored.

-ALso due to array length variable nature all function parameters should be optional and match type
+Also due to array variable nature all function parameters should be optional and match type

 ```ts
 const args2 = [1, 2, 3, 4];